National Healthcare Law

 On September 9, 2009, President Obama addressed a joint session of Congress laying out what he expects in health insurance reform.
 A copy of the full text of the speech is linked below.
 In addition, during the 2008 Presidential campaign now President Barack Obama announced a comprehensive health care reform proposal and laid out his positions on a number of other key health care issues.

 On Monday morning, September 8, 2009, two days in advance of the President's prime-time address to the joint session of Congress, Senate Finance Committee Chairman Max Baucus (D-Mont.) circulated an 18 page healthcare reform summary proposal to the bipartisan group of Democrats and Republicans working to draft legislation in the Senate.

 Congress Adjourned for the August recess.
 Members of Congress and the President hold town hall meetings across the Nation.
-House Speaker Nancy Pelosi (D-CA) prepares the members of the Democratic Caucus for town hall meetings by sending them pocket cards that can be viewed here.
+House Speaker Nancy Pelosi (D-CA) prepares the members of the Democratic Caucus for town hall meetings by sending them pocket cards.

 August 25, 2009

 Congressional Research Service publishes this report on the treatment of non-citizens under H.R.
 3200.

 House Republican Whip Eric Cantor (R-VA) publishes on his blog a "By the Numbers" look at the Democrats' Health Care Plan.

 Empowering Patients First Act (Representative Tom Price and the Republican Study Committee: H.R.
 3400)